-Packed with chopped pecans and rolled in powdered sugar, these Gluten Free Vanilla Pecan Snowball Cookies are one of my all-time favorite holiday cookies!
+Packed with chopped pecans and rolled in powdered sugar, this Gluten Free Pecan Snowball Cookies recipe is one of my all-time holiday favorites!

 Ho ho ho!
 Merry Christmas!
 We all know and love Santa, but I think it’s time we stop and really appreciate the big man in the red suit.
 He spends his entire year keeping the elves under control as well as making his list and checking it twice.
 That’s a lot of work!
 (Trust me, now that we have a 2-year-old toddler in the house, I can appreciate how hard Santa’s job is!)
 That’s why it’s time to give Santa a paycheck.
 I know he gets “paid” in oodles and oodles of cookies that are left by the fireplace with care, but the poor man can’t pay his mortgage on the North Pole with cookies!

 Do you remember talking about how much a Mom would make if she received a salary?
 Well, the same folks did a similar experiment seeking to compensate Santa adequately for all of his hard work throughout the year. $146, 308.51.
 That’s what Santa would make if he got a paycheck.
 Holy moly, Batman!
 That’s quite the check for a guy who works from home in his pajamas!
 (That red suit is pajamas, right?
 Eh, close enough!)
 But before you start wondering how to apply to be Santa’s assistant, you’ve got to realize that he doesn’t get a day off.
 Ever.
 And his holiday hours are brutal!
 A break?
 Forget about it, Kris Kringle!